jacobzouzou/node-js/Pluralsight/readme.md

 gulp: task runner.
 Generally in a Node application, there aren’t many tasks
     to execute and most of them can be done using the scripts section of the package.json file.
-    Gulp (and Grunt or similar tools) is used in the front-end world, where the JavaScript must be combined into a single file and minimized.
+    Gulp (and Grunt or similar tools) is used in the frontend world, where the JavaScript must be combined into a single file and minimized.

 fix gulp issue: npm i -g gulp-cli --force